VidithAgarwal/StockPortfolioManagement/res/SETUP-README.txt

 Enter the name of the portfolio:
 College Fund

-3. Then the number of stocks that will be added in the portfolio is asked, which can be a whole number only.
+3. Then the number of stocks that the user wants to be added in the portfolio is asked which can be a whole number only.

 Enter the number of stocks you want to have in this portfolio:
 3

-4. Now, 3 stock names and their quantity will be asked, the quantity can also be whole number only.
+4. Now, 3 stock names and their quantity will be asked, the quantity should be a whole number only.

 Enter the name of the share or ticker symbol:
 Apple Inc